benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - The two reducers can listen to the single action
   * pull off the necessary data from the `payload`
-- Only updating the state tree once
+- This only updates the state tree once
   * Both pieces of state get updated at the same time
-- Only one re-render happens
+- Only one re-`render()` happens

 =====
 <!-- .slide: data-background="#222" -->

-# Avoiding unnecessary calculations
+# Avoid unnecessary calculations
 <!-- .element: class="statement" -->

 NOTES:
 **_[31 minutes]_**

+- Talked about **Avoiding DOM updates** & **Avoiding Reconciliation**
+- Now let's avoid unnecessary calculations or JavaScript
 - At this point, getting to just normal JavaScript code
 - Probably won't matter unless you're building a DNA design tool, a rich-text editor, full-feature spreadsheet app, etc
+  * Has crazy data requirements
-- These calculations could be the code to determine whether or not to prevent reconciliation
+- 1/ These calculations could the code to determine whether or not to prevent reconciliation
   * If you have really complex calculations to prevent reconciliation
   * It’s probably better to just let reconciliation happen
-- Could also be code to calculate new state
+- 2/ Could also be code to calculate new state after user interactions
+  * That's what I wanna focus on

 =====
 <!-- .slide: data-background="url(../../img/react-perf/gene-devine-430971-unsplash-horse-racing.jpg) no-repeat center" data-background-size="cover" -->